ActiveState/firehose_sample/README.md

 "AccessToken": "bearer longtoken123..."
 ```

-Note: In order to access the full firehose stream you'll need to use an admin user during cf log to generate admin access token
+Note: In order to access the full firehose stream you'll need to use an admin user during cf login to generate admin access token

 Once toke generated: